New Beekeepers Dreaming of Bees

-Those of us who have been in beekeeping for a while enjoy seeing the enthusiasm of this group and we are able to relive that thrill again.
-Thinking about bees in the Spring is great.
+Those of us who have been in beekeeping for a while enjoy seeing the enthusiasm of this group.
+And it enables us to relive that thrill again.

-But if you are serious about purchasing bees, planning should start in the Fall.
+Beekeeping requires some preparation.
+Planning should start in the Fall for bees next spring.
 And don’t forget to give your family a wish list for Christmas gifts!

 Your Beekeeping Goals Matter